Why do people feel disconnected?

 Neuroimmunology and Allostatic Load

 Chronic misalignment exacts a measurable physiological toll.
-My current investigates how neural and autonomic signatures of allostatic burden connect to immune function, and what that means for the long-term health of neurodivergent individuals.
+My current work investigates how neural, and autonomic, signatures of allostatic load connect to both brain and immune system function, and what that means for the long-term health of neurodivergent individuals.

 My Research Aims